 Diabetes develops when the body can't make any or enough insulin, and/or when it can't properly use the insulin it makes.
 For some people with diabetes, the body becomes resistant to insulin.
 In these cases, insulin is still produced, but the body does not respond to the effects of insulin as it should.
 This is called insulin resistance.
 Whether from not enough insulin or the inability to use insulin properly, the result is high levels of glucose in the blood, or hyperglycemia.

 There are two main types of diabetes: type 1 diabetes and type 2 diabetes.
-About 90% of people with diabetes have type 2 diabetes, which used to be called adult onset diabetes.
-However, more and more children are being diagnosed with type 2 diabetes due to the rise in obesity.
+About 90% of people with diabetes have type 2 diabetes, which is also known as non-insulin dependent diabetes mellitus (NIDDM).
+It used to be called adult onset diabetes, however, more and more children are being diagnosed with type 2 diabetes due to the rise in obesity.

 In type 2 diabetes, either the pancreas does not make enough insulin and/or the body does not use it properly.
 No one knows the exact cause of type 2 diabetes, but it's more likely to occur in people who: